 I chose the copy with Simon on the cover, and I took it with me everywhere.
 I loved the story arcs.
 I loved that a few tedious aspects of the first book (those damn tunnels) played important roles in the final volume.
 I loved that I couldn’t predict the climax, and I cried at last chapter reunions.

 This is what a good book should do to you.
 This is how you create an emotional adventure that culminates, after all those words and pages, with a sense of nostalgia shared by both characters and readers alike.
 We were all different when the story began, and those of us who survived the journey can celebrate the accomplishment together.
 Wait, is that too cheesy?
-I don’t care, because this is where I get to tell you about my awesome version of the book.
+I don’t care, because this is where I get to tell you about my awesome edition of the book.

 A non-profit group called The Pixel Project runs a fundraising campaign they call “Read for Pixels”.
 Their effort brings popular authors together with fans through online video chats/readings/Q&As to fight violence against women.
 Authors offer services or books or character names as a way to earn donations for the charity.